ruchitasir/Yoga-Shala/README.md

 ## Directions For Use

 ### 1. Fork this repository.
 Click clone and copy the HTTPS link.
-On your local choose the directory where you can add this project (cd into the directory of your choice)
+On your local choose the directory where you can add this project (cd into the directory of your choice).
+If you would like to use this project for reference for your own project then just clone it.

 Run the following command on the terminal: